ocelotconsulting/randomize-avatar/README.md

 4. Choose the appropriate workspace for this application
 5. Click Next
 6. Paste the contents of `slack-app/manifest.yml` into the `YAML` tab
+   * The `redirect_urls` and `request_url` values need to be updated with the domain name for your Function App
+   * Example: `https://<Function App Name>.azurewebsites.net/api/SlackCallback`
+   * Example: `https://<Function App Name>.azurewebsites.net/api/SlackInteractiveResponse`
 7. Click Next
 8. Review the setup information and click Confirm when you're satisfied

 You may be prompted to "Install to Workspace".
 If so, click the button to do so and follow the prompts before continuing.

+### Modify an Existing Slack App

+These are the settings to modify an existing Slack App:

+1. Features -> App Home:
+   * Show Tabs -> Home Tab: On
+   * Show Tabs -> Messages Tab: Off
+2. Features -> Interactivity
+   * Interactivity: On
+   * Interactivity -> Request URL: `https://<Function App Name>.azurewebsites.net/api/SlackInteractiveResponse`
+3. Features -> OAuth & Permissions
+   * Redirect URLs -> Add: `https://<Function App Name>.azurewebsites.net/api/SlackCallback`
+   * Save URLs
+   * Scopes -> Bot Token Scopes -> Add: `chat:write`

-### Retrieve the Slack User Access Token
+### Retrieve the Slack OAuth Information

 After your app is created, it will appear in your apps list at [https://api.slack.com/apps](https://api.slack.com/apps).
-Open that app and browse to "OAuth & Permissions" in the menu.
-Copy the `User OAuth Token` presented at the top of the page.
-It must begin with `xoxp-` to be valid.
+Open that app ensure you are on the "Basic Information" page.
+Save the `Client ID` and `Client Secret` values for later.

 ## Azure Infrastructure